blueskyletters/blueskyletters.github.io/_drafts/thorn.md

 I am very thankful that I came across this book.
 It introduced me to a character that I will always remember.

-Thorn, our princess and goosegirl, can be related to the typical teenage girl who is socially-awkward, struggling with identity crisis and self-doubt.
+Thorn or Alyrra, our princess and goosegirl, can be related to the typical teenage girl who is socially-awkward, struggling with identity crisis and self-doubt.
 She is kind and understanding, values friendship over luxuries.
 Her character is so genuine that we feel instant love for her.
+Though she is deeply betrayed by her family and peers, she shows courage and avoids other's sympathy.
+Her silence is her strength.
+Though, over time, Thorn is courageous enough to break her silence.

+Alyrra isn't one of those over-optimistic characters.
+She is, in every way, genuine.
+She trembles in fear when she faces danger, she cries when hurt, she is as confused as a puzzle....But her young heart won't give up.
+Each sad event that crushes her only builds up her courage.
+Instead of falling into the fallacies of the world, Alyrra opens her eyes to a new world, toiling her way to happiness.

+I would like to consider _Thorn_ more of a